joshking1/ernest-configuration-scriptt/README.md

 These comparison operators are usually used in conditional statements such as if-else statements and loops to execute certain actions based on the result of the comparison.

+# Condition Expression
+The expression [ -x "$(command -v docker)" ] is a conditional statement that checks whether the docker command is available in the current shell's environment.
+Here's how it works:

+The $(command -v docker) command uses the command utility to locate the docker executable in the system's $PATH.

+The $() syntax is used to capture the output of the command -v docker command as a string.

+The -x option used in the conditional statement checks if the string that represents the path to the docker executable file is executable.

+If the docker command is found and is executable, the expression evaluates to true and the code block within the if statement is executed.

+In summary, the [ -x "$(command -v docker)" ] expression checks whether the docker command is available and can be executed, and executes a code block if it's not found.

+# [ ]

+In bash scripting, square brackets ([]) are used to enclose a conditional expression.
+The expression inside the square brackets is evaluated as true or false, and based on the result, the script can take different actions.

+In the specific case of [ -x "$(command -v docker)" ], the -x flag checks if the file is executable, and $(command -v docker) is a command substitution that returns the path to the docker executable.
+The expression as a whole is checking if the docker executable is installed and is executable by the current user.

+Note that square brackets are not the only way to enclose a conditional expression in bash.
+Double parentheses (()), and double square brackets [[ ]] are also used for this purpose.
+However, there are subtle differences in the behavior of each construct, and square brackets are often used as the default choice.